 For example, a user who might not want to be tracked for advertising may still choose to consent to cookies for measurement if given the choice.
 This can improve your consent rates because users can make a more conscious choice, and not just reject all cookies at once.

 Make sure that the CMS you’re using allows granular consent and activate it.

 If you’re using iubenda, this will be selected by default.
-In cases where you might have deselected this option for some reason, you can simply go to your Cookie Solution dashboard, and make sure that the Learn more and customize button is selected.
+In cases where you might have deselected this option for some reason, you can simply go to your Privacy Controls and Cookie Solution dashboard, and make sure that the Learn more and customize button is selected.